 You’re far from alone and far from the first.
 Bar results are no indication of how successful you’ll be.
 Many people have failed the bar exam and gone on to have distinguished careers, including:

 - National political figures (Franklin Delano Roosevelt, Hilary Clinton, Michelle Obama)

 - State and local leaders (Governors Jerry Brown, Charlie Crist, and Deval Patrick; Mayors Richard Daley, Ed Koch, and Antonio Villaraigosa)

-- Even a law school dean (Kathleen Sullivan, Stanford Law School) and a renowned Supreme Court Justice (Benjamin Cardozo)
+- Even a law school dean (Kathleen Sullivan, Stanford Law School)

 These people did not let failing a bar exam define them or keep them from achieving great things.
 So take some time to gather yourself, recover, and regroup.
 Move forward with a positive attitude as you develop your next plan of attack.

 2: Reflect on Your Studies Before Retaking the Bar Exam

 If you decide to retake the bar, identify ways to improve your studies this time around.